 She'd love to see that film.

-is normally followed by a gerund when it means ‘enjoy’.
+is normally followed by a gerund when it means "enjoy".
+After hate, love

-a ‘Would you like (come) to the opera with me tonight.’
+"Would you like (come) to the opera with me tonight."

 I like (take) one of these tablets every day.
 They make me feel better.

-I hate (disturb) you now, but I have something important to tell
+I hate (disturb) you now, but I have something important to tell you.

-e ‘If you want, I can go with you.’
+"If you want, I can go with you."